MSM, Henry County Sheriff’s Office to Offer Soon-To-Be-Released Inmates Life Skills Training

 “Our partnership with Henry County gives us a new opportunity to continue to live out our mission to improve health equity in underserved communities by bringing our unique justice-involved care program to individuals who will soon re-enter society,” said MSM Dean and Executive Vice President of Health Affairs Dr. Adrian Tyndall.
 “We are not only concerned about equity for our physical and mental health, but also for our social health which relates to how comfortably we can adapt in social situations or more specifically society itself.”

 In addition to the life skills training program, Morehouse School of Medicine is also making its four-month online “Pathway Forward: Justice-Involved Care Life Coach Certificate” program available to Henry County Sheriff’s Office staff.
 The program curriculum includes understanding the social determinants of reentry, decreasing recidivism barriers and promoting health equity.
-Certificate graduates who hold a bachelor’s degree are guaranteed admission into the MSM Master of Administration in Justice- Involved Care (MAJIC) online degree program – believed to be the only program of its kind in the world.
+Certificate graduates who hold a bachelor’s degree are eligible to apply for admission into the MSM Master of Administration in Justice- Involved Care (MAJIC) online degree program – believed to be the only program of its kind in the world.

 Morehouse School of Medicine and Henry County Sheriff’s officials expect the first life skills class to begin later this month.